gbv/paia/paia.md

      expires_in      0..1   nonnegative integer    The lifetime in seconds of the access token
     --------------  ------ ---------------------  -------------------------------------------------

-An example of a successful response (the scopes parameter is not clear yet):
+An example of a successful response (scopes omitted in this example):

-    HTTPS/1.1 200 OK
+    HTTP/1.1 200 OK
-    Content-Type: application/json;charset=UTF-8
+    Content-Type: application/json; charset=utf-8
     Cache-Control: no-store
     Pragma: no-cache